batdowg/cbs/CONTEXT.md

 - Materials order Special instructions textarea uses the same wide alignment as the session form so its left edge matches other inputs.
 - Materials order header cards (Order details + Shipping details) share a `.materials-header-grid` two-column layout that stacks below 1100px, and the shipping location dropdown lists each location's title only.
 - Certificate-only sessions (`delivery_type = "Certificate only"`) also persist `Session.is_certificate_only = True`, automatically flip Ready for delivery on create/edit, force `no_material_order`, `no_prework`, and `prework_disabled`, hide Materials and Prework navigation (including dashboards and lists), and continue to follow the existing attendance + certificate rules.
-- KT Staff and App Admin can create certificate-only workshops via `GET/POST /certificate-sessions/new` (endpoint `certificate_sessions.new`).
+- SysAdmin, Admin, and Certificate Manager users can create certificate-only workshops via `GET/POST /certificate-sessions/new` (endpoint `certificate_sessions.new`).
 The form captures client, data region, workshop type, language, location, facilitators, schedule, and number of class days, marks the session ready for delivery, and redirects to the session detail page.
-The left nav surfaces a “New Certificate Session” link directly under “New Order” and before “Workshop Dashboard” for these users, and the page highlights that nav entry when active.
+Admin-focused menus continue to show a “New Certificate Session” link beneath “New Order”; the Certificate Manager view lists it immediately beneath “My Sessions,” and the page highlights that nav entry when active.
 - `/certificates/*` paths are reserved for static certificate PDFs served by Caddy; the certificate creation UI now lives under `/certificate-sessions/*`.